The-OpenROAD-Project/OpenROAD/src/ant/README.md

 # Antenna Rule Checker

-This tool checks antenna violations based on an input LEF and DEF file, a report will be generated to indicate violated nets.
-4 APIs are provided as an interface with FastRoute to preemptively fix antenna violation as well as used for the diode insertion flow:
+This tool checks antenna violations based on an input LEF and DEF file loaded in opendb, a report will be generated to indicate violated nets.
+APIs are provided to help fix antenna violation during the diode insertion flow in globalroute:

 ## Antenna Check Commands